-Five days following the devastating Tsunami that hit Southeast Asia on December 26, 2004, a group of friends performing or attending a New Years Eve party in Seattle took up a collection and donated over $500 to the World Vision organization to help with relief efforts.
-Next they organized a benefit concert in January of 2005 to help those victims and raised another $10,000 which was donated to C.A.R.E.
+Five days following the devastating Tsunami that hit Southeast Asia on December 26, 2004, a group of friends attending a New Year’s Eve party in Seattle took up a collection and donated over $500 to the World Vision organization to help with relief efforts.
+Next, they organized a benefit concert in January of 2005 and raised another $10,000 which was donated to C.A.R.E.

-Please continue to support this important funding source for music education in Washington State schools.
+Please continue to support this important funding source for music education in Washington state schools.
 These dollars will never be moved into other programs or removed due to a budget deficit.

 Thank you for all your support!